Once you have created an environment and reinforcement learning agent, you can train the

 If the training termination condition is met, terminate training.
 Otherwise, begin the next episode.

-The specifics of how the software performs these steps depends on the configuration of the agent and environment.
+The specifics of how the software performs these steps depend on the configuration of the agent and environment.
 For instance, resetting the environment at the start of each episode can include randomizing initial state values, if you configure your environment to do so.
 For more information on agents and their training algorithms, see Reinforcement Learning Agents.

 By default, calling the